equalitie/ipfs-cache/README.md

 avoid extra system dependencies, the build process automatically downloads the Go system and builds IPFS itself.

+The build process is able to compile the IPFS Cache to different platforms with the help of [xgo](https://github.com/karalabe/xgo) and a properly configured cross-compilation environment.

-In summary, the only build dependencies are:
+In summary, the minimum build dependencies are:

 * `cmake` 3.5+
 * `g++` capable of C++14
 * The [Boost library](http://www.boost.org/)
+* A [Docker](https://www.docker.com/) setup with the `karalabe/xgo-latest` container

+To the date, the build process has only been tested on 64-bit GNU/Linux platforms.

 ## Building